 Scholastic has operations in Major Markets, which include Canada, the United Kingdom, Ireland, Australia, and New Zealand, as well as in India, Singapore and other parts of Asia including Malaysia, Thailand, the Philippines, Indonesia, Hong Kong, Taiwan, Korea and Japan.
-The Company has branches in the United Arab Emirates and Colombia, a business in China that supports English language learning and also sells products in approximately 120 international locations through its export business.
-The Company's international operations have original trade and educational publishing programs; distribute children's books, digital educational resources and other materials through school-based book clubs, school-based book fairs and trade channels; and produce and distribute magazines and on-line subscription services.
+The Company has branches in the United Arab Emirates and Colombia and also sells products in approximately 120 international locations through its export business.
+The Company's international operations have original trade and educational publishing programs; distribute children's books, digital educational resources and other materials through school-based book clubs, school-based book fairs and trade channels; and produce and distribute magazines and online subscription services.
 Many of the Company's international operations also have their own export and foreign rights licensing programs and are book publishing licensees for major media properties.
 Original books published by many of these operations have received awards for excellence in children's literature.
-In Asia, the Company also operates a franchise program for tutorial centers that provide English language training to students, primarily in China.